whoami

 • Private Repository: Create a private repository (named gn, or anything you like) to hold your notes.

-• Personal Access Token: Generate a new Personal Access Token with the repo scope — this lets gn read and write files in your repository over the GitHub API.
-The setup menu will ask you to paste in your token, username, and repository name once; these are saved to your local config file.
+• Personal Access Token: Generate a new Personal Access Token with the repo scope — this lets gn read and write files over the GitHub API.

 🔒 Privacy: Credentials are saved into ~/gn/gn.conf with chmod 600 permissions - only your local user can read the file.

 1. Run the script.
-If no configuration file is found, it will run an interactive setup menu to choose your backend and configure credentials:
+If no configuration file is found, it will run the interactive setup menu to configure your credentials:

 $ gn